-Simon Brightwell has over two decades’ experience of applying engineering geophysics to the investigation of the built and natural environment.
-Working with Fugro since 2007 he is part of the team responsible for integrated ground investigation and asset integrity surveys.
+Simon Brightwell has three decades’ experience of applying engineering geophysics to the investigation of the built and natural environment.
+Working with Fugro since 2007, he is part of the team responsible for integrated ground investigation and asset integrity surveys.
 Previously he was a founding director of Aperio Limited and a project manager at GB Geotechnics.

 EVEN MORE SEMINARS

 Aubrey Calderwood - Using Tax Incentives to Encourage the Redevelopment of Contaminated Land